ga-wdi-lessons/rails-deployment/common-errors.md

       Gemfile.lock (and so on)
 ```

 If it does, the problem is that **your `.git` folder needs to be in the same folder as your Gemfile and the rest of your Rails app**.

-That is, your directory should look like this:
+The `Gemfile` is used by Heroku to detect a Ruby/Rails application and its dependencies.

+Your directory should look like the file tree below, with the `.git` file in the same directory with the `Gemfile`...

 ```
 wdi/